Web hosting providers

 Mwezi wa kwanza, web hosting bure!
 Sajili jina la tovuti yako ya .TZ na pata mwezi wa kwanza web hosting bure – kifurushi yeyote!

-KiliHost – Kili Host (formerly: Aptus) offers some of the the cheapest web hosting in Tanzania, reliable hosting service (99.9% uptime, physical server location in Tanzania), very quick and efficient e-mail support.
+KiliHost – Kili Host (formerly: Aptus Solutions) offers some of the the cheapest web hosting in Tanzania, reliable hosting service (99.9% uptime, physical server location in Tanzania), very quick and efficient e-mail support.
 If your website has lots of Tanzanian visitors, KiliHost is a great choice!